panjamo/mwb/README.md

 - **Analytics**: Get quick statistics about content availability
 - **Scripting**: Use the count in conditional logic or automation
 - **Performance**: Much faster than fetching full results when you only need the count

+### When to Use Each One-Line Format

+**Use `oneline` when:**
+- You need the video URLs for direct access or scripting
+- Building playlists or downloading content
+- Working with automation that processes video links

+**Use `onelinetheme` (default) when:**
+- Browsing content by topic or category
+- You want cleaner, more readable output
+- Exploring what types of content are available
+- The theme/topic is more relevant than the URL

 ### XSPF Playlist Format